iva2k/svelte-blank-20221125/CREATING.md

 - Use CSS `visibility: hidden` so no interference with layout and other elements.
 - Keyboard handling of 'Escape' to close and 'Tab' to move focus between elements.

+The Drawer component is not used yet, but will be needed later.

 ### Add Tauri

 Add desktop support using Tauri (version 1.2 as of writing time).